 Mark DeKraai, J.D., Ph.D.
-Senior Research Director University of Nebraska Public Policy Center
+Project Director, University of Nebraska Public Policy Center

 Mark DeKraai directs the University of Nebraska Public Policy Center’s NEBHANDS projects, a statewide effort to develop an integrated behavioral health system of care that incorporates faith-based and community organizations.
 Prior to joining the University of Nebraska, he spent 18 years developing and evaluating state policies and programs in the areas of mental health, substance abuse, developmental disabilities, child welfare and juvenile justice.
 As a child and family mental health administrator for the Nebraska Department of Health and Human Services, he was involved in developing and evaluating the Professional Partner Program, a statewide effort to provide a wraparound approach for children with serious emotional disorders and their families.